Badger: In popular culture

 Many other stories featuring badgers as characters include Kenneth Grahame's children's novel The Wind in the Willows (1908), Beatrix Potter's The Tale of Mr. Tod (1912; featuring badger Tommy Brock), the Rupert Bear adventures by Mary Tourtel (appearing since 1920), T. H. White's Arthurian fantasy novels The Once and Future King (1958, written 1938–41) and The Book of Merlyn (1977), Fantastic Mr. Fox (1970) by Roald Dahl, Richard Adams's Watership Down (1972), Colin Dann's The Animals of Farthing Wood (1979), and Erin Hunter's Warriors (appearing since 2003).
 In the historic novel Incident at Hawk's Hill (1971) by Allan W. Eckert a badger is one of the main characters.

-Badgers are also featured in films and animations: a flash video called Badgers shows a cete doing calisthenics.
+Badgers are also featured in films and animations: a Flash Video called Badgers shows a cete doing calisthenics.
 The 1973 Disney animated film Robin Hood depicts the character of Friar Tuck as a badger.
 In the Doctor Snuggles series, Dennis the handyman was a badger.

 In Europe, badgers were traditionally used to predict the length of winter.

 The badger is the state animal of the U.S. state of Wisconsin, though this is a reference to the state's early miners rather than the animal itself, and Bucky Badger is the mascot of the athletic teams at the University of Wisconsin–Madison.
 The badger is also the official mascot of Brock University in St. Catharines, Ontario, Canada; The University of Sussex, England; and St Aidan's College at the University of Durham.

 In 2007, the appearance of honey badgers around the British base at Basra, Iraq, fueled rumours among the locals that British forces deliberately released "man-eating" and "bear-like" badgers to spread panic.
 These allegations were denied by the British army and the director of Basra's veterinary hospital.

 On 28 August 2013, the PC video game Shelter was released by developers Might and Delight in which players control a mother badger protecting her cubs.

+An internet meme (Badger, badger, badger) appeared viral in the early years of YouTube, later initiating other versions of the animation.